mijatpaunovic/HRA/README.md

 - **Healthy Subjects (HS) group**
 - **Patients with Congestive Heart Failure (CHF) group**

 Given the different forms in which the datasets were obtained, they are prepared separately with specialized scripts as **MAT row vectors** of integer values indicating consecutive RR-interval durations (in milliseconds).

-Subsequently, throughout the entire pipeline, both prepared datasets flow through the same scripts, with only minor variations — mainly related to relative paths and descriptive naming.
+Subsequently, throughout the entire pipeline, both prepared datasets flow through the same scripts, with only minor variations - mainly related to relative paths and descriptive naming.

----
-### Dataset Placement

 For reproducibility, obtain the two datasets and store them in the following locations within the repository structure: